Procurement Glossary

 Process optimization describes the systematic analysis, streamlining and improvement of workflows to increase efficiency and quality.
-In purchasing, it enables the reduction of throughput times, error rates and process costs while at the same time increasing transparency and supplier performance.
+In Procurement , it enables throughput times, error rates and process costs to be reduced while at the same time increasing transparency and supplier performance.

 Example: By digitizing and automating its ordering process, an automotive supplier reduced the processing time for standard orders from an average of 5 days to 1.5 days, cutting process costs by 60% from EUR 75 to EUR 30 per order.

-Process optimization in purchasing forms the foundation for efficient and cost-effective procurement processes in companies.
-In today's highly competitive economy, it is crucial to not only understand purchasing processes in theory, but to optimize them in practice in order to conserve resources and strengthen the supply chain.
+Process optimization in Procurement forms the foundation for efficient and cost-effective procurement processes in companies.
+In today's highly competitive economy, it is crucial to not only understand procurement processes in theory, but to optimize them in practice in order to conserve resources and strengthen the supply chain.
 Traditional, manual methods are reaching their limits, which is why a transformation towards digital and automated processes is necessary.

 Traditional approach: